Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ###Creating an instance of Interstitial View
--Inside your desired activity or fragment create an instance of `InterstitialView` by adding the following lines:
+ - 	Inside your desired activity or fragment create an instance of `InterstitialView` by adding the following lines:

 > MainActivity.java